Misha Collins GoFundMe Campaign Aims To Purchase Congressional Browsing History

-The House of Representatives passed and agreed to the S.J.Res.34 on March 28, 2017, just a scant five days after the measure passed in the Senate.
+The House of Representatives passed and agreed to the S.J.Res.
+34 on March 28, 2017, just a scant five days after the measure passed in the Senate.
 The joint resolution repeals privacy protections put into place by the Obama administration and effectively makes it okay for internet service providers (ISPs) such as Verizon, Comcast, and Time Warner to collect and sell their customers’ personal browsing data.

 A Supernatural Response